Spreading Clean Beauty

 Why beauty brands need to take ingredient transparency to the next level

-This is especially the case in the wake of the COVID-19 pandemic.
-Consumers are more concerned about health, hygiene, and safety than ever before.
-Looking to the future, we can expect to see clean beauty brands demonstrating the scientific rigor behind product development, with full ecological and ethical ingredient transparency.
-Post-pandemic, it will be this clear commitment to clean that will set brands apart.
+The focus on ingredient transparency is also evolving.
+While the COVID-19 pandemic brought a renewed focus on health, hygiene, and safety, this shift then transformed to encompass new, enduring implications for ingredient transparency in areas such as sustainability and corporate social responsibility.
+Looking to the future, we can expect to see clean beauty brands demonstrating the scientific rigor behind product development, with full ecological and ethical ingredient transparency being able to set brands apart.

 New Call-to-action

-This is why organic, ethical, or cruelty-free certification is an essential tool for brands striving for full disclosure.
+Additionally, obtaining organic, ethical, or cruelty-free certifications represents an essential tool for brands striving for full disclosure.
 Programs such as COSMOS organic certification clearly communicate standards to consumers, providing critical reassurance that products are really all-natural and ethical.
-Considering the increasingly delicate status of consumer confidence and concerns about safety in the context of the global pandemic, recognizable certifications such as these are key.
+Considering the increasingly delicate status of consumer confidence and concerns about safety, recognizable certifications such as these are key.

 New Call-to-action